-- 1. No person shall be eligible for the office of Council member or Mayor unless he or she is a qualified elector of the City and has been a resident of the City for at least 1 year immediately before the election in which he or she is a candidate.
+- Sec.
+2.010 Number; selection and term; recall.
+The Council shall have four Council members and a Mayor elected from the City at large in the manner provided in Article X, for terms of 4 years and until their successors have been elected and have taken office as provided in section 2.100, subject to recall as provided in Article XI.
+No Council member shall represent any particular constituency or district of the City, and each Council member shall represent the entire City. - Sec.
+2.020 Oualifications. - No person shall be eligible for the office of Council member or Mayor unless he or she is a qualified elector of the City and has been a resident of the City for at least 1 year immediately before the election in which he or she is a candidate.
 He or she shall hold no other elective public office, but may hold a commission as a notary public or be a member of the Armed Forces reserve.
 No employee of the City or officer thereof, excluding Council members, receiving compensation under the provisions of this Charter or any City ordinance, shall be a candidate for or eligible for the office of Council member or Mayor without first resigning from city employment or city office. - 2.
-If a Council member or the Mayor ceases to possess any of the qualifications enumerated in subsection 1 or is convicted of a felony, or ceases to be resident of the City, his or her office shall immediately become vacant.

-Sec.
-2.030 Salaries.

-- 1. For the first 2 years after election of the first members of the Council after adoption of this Charter, each member of the Council shall receive as compensation for his or her services as such a monthly salary of \$125.00, and the member elected to fill the Office of Mayor shall receive the additional amount of \$25.00 for each month said member shall fill the Office of Mayor. - 2.
-After the period specified in subsection 1, the Council may determine the annual salaries of the Mayor and Council members by ordinance.
+If a Council member or the Mayor ceases to possess any of the qualifications enumerated in subsection 1 or is convicted of a felony, or ceases to be resident of the City, his or her office shall immediately become vacant. - Sec.
+2.030 Salaries. - 1.
+For the first 2 years after election of the first members of the Council after adoption of this Charter, each member of the Council shall receive as compensation for his or her services as such a monthly salary of \$125.00, and the member elected to fill the Office of Mayor shall receive the additional amount of \$25.00 for each month said member shall fill the Office of Mayor. - 2.
+After the period specified in subsection $1 \stackrel{\longleftarrow}{\bowtie}$ and upon recommendation from the Charter Committee established pursuant to section 9.100 of Article IX, the Council may determine the annual salaries of the Mayor and Council members by ordinance.
 The Council shall not adopt an ordinance which increases or decreases the salary of the Mayor or the Council members during the term for which they have been elected or appointed. - 3.
-Absence of a member of the Council from all regular and special meetings of the Council during any calendar month shall render him or her ineligible to receive the monthly salary for such a calendar month unless by permission of the Council expressed in its official minutes. - 4.
-The Mayor and Council members shall be reimbursed for their personal expenses when conducting or traveling on city business as authorized by the Council.
+Absence of a member of the Council from all regular and special meetings of the Council during any calendar month shall render him or her ineligible to receive the monthly salary for such a calendar month unless by permission of the Council expressed in its official minutes. - The Mayor and Council members shall be reimbursed for their personal expenses when conducting or traveling on city business as authorized by the Council.
 Reimbursement for use of their personal automobiles will be at the rate per mile established by the rules of the Internal Revenue Service of the United States.

-The Mayor and Council members shall receive no additional compensation or benefit other than that mandated by state or federal law.
+5. The Mayor and Council members shall receive no additional compensation or benefit other than that mandated by state or federal law.